 Read more: 7 habits of financially successful people

-How your beliefs determine your circumstances in life
+How your beliefs determine your future

 Based on the results of his study, Corley argues that whether people end up rich or poor is in large part determined by their own individual beliefs, habits and behaviors.

 During the five years of research, Corley looked at the various beliefs people adopt throughout their life — from parents, family, mentors, culture, environment etc. What he discovered was that these core beliefs play a major role in determining whether someone is successful in life.

 For example, if you believe that you are responsible for your own success and your own future, you will have a better chance of reaching your goals and achieving success.
 On the other hand, if you don’t believe that you are responsible for your own success, your circumstances likely won’t change.

 Beliefs that lead to success

 According to Corley’s study, wealthy people adopt certain beliefs and behaviors that ‘promote success’: